-Becky’s essay on helicoptering her own insecurities during Erma Workshops, Whim to Revelation, appears at HumorWriter.org, and her winning essay, Revealing Ink, appears in print at the University of Dayton Magazine.
+Becky won the Erma Bombeck Writing Competition, Local Human Interest, for her essay Revealing Ink.
+Her essay on extending the boundaries of her own insecurities during the Erma Workshop, Whim to Revelation, appears at HumorsWriter.org, and her winning essay, Revealing Ink, appears in print at the University of Dayton Magazine.

-In her second decade of recovery since discovering a tendency spin like a whirling dervish, Becky still finds the occasional need to curb the urge.
-Writing as BeckyB, she explores the middle ground between over helping and under helping.
-Sharing her own stories, as well as experiences of readers who choose to remain anonymous, BeckyB explores the boundaries in each situation, offers confessions of overstep, empathy for motivation, and absolution for those willing to admit their own helicopter hovering urges.
+In her second decade of recovery since discovering a tendency to hover, Becky still finds the occasional need to curb the urge.
+Writing as BeckyB, she explores the ground between over helping and under helping.
+Sharing her own stories, as well as experiences of anonymous readers, BeckyB explores the boundaries, offers confessions of overstep, and delivers empathy for those willing to admit their own hovering urges.